example42/example42.github.io/_posts/2017-12-04-libral_puppet_resource_api.md

 title: Tip of the Week 49 - LibRAL and a proposal for the new Puppet Resource API
 ---

 Puppet has always run on fast development cycles.
-Even though only a very few releases required people to refacter their existing Puppet code (e.g. the migration from Puppet 3 to Puppet 4).
+Even though only a very few releases required people to refactor their existing Puppet code (e.g. the migration from Puppet 3 to Puppet 4).

 Puppet still has lots of upcoming changes and still follows the Open Source idea.
 All discussion on upcoming development or new features take place in the [Puppet Specification](https://github.com/puppetlabs/puppet-specifications) repository.